Liam1506/blog/README.md

 # Python Blog Generator

 Visit at [blog.wttg.li](https://blog.wttg.li)

-A lean, script-based static site generator for minimalist blogging.
+A very simple (<300 lines of python code), script-based static site generator for minimalist blogging.
 Write in Markdown, compile to HTML, and host anywhere.

 ---